CHOOSING LONDON BRIDGE

 Our complete Wait List Policy, along with other important practices and information, can be found in our PARENT HANDBOOK.

-"Do you have any immediate openings?" is a common question we hear in London, and this chart provides some answers.
-This information is accurate as of July 17, 2017, but can change quickly.
+This chart provides an overview of spaces available for September, although this information can change quickly.
 Please reach out to one of these Centre Directors if you are needing to start care ASAP.

 We know that child care is a significant investment, and a big decision for your family.
 Costs will differ depending on the age of your child, and the number of days they attend a centre each week.
 All costs on our FEE SCHEDULE are based on a 9-hour day.